eProsima/FastDDS-SH/README.md

 On one hand, the dynamic types map tells the DDS system handle how a certain type is mapped.
 This is necessary to convert the type from a soss message, which is the type used inside soss, to a dynamic type, which is the type used in DDS.
 This conversion is done dynamically at runtime.

-Notice that at this moment dynamic types are defined inside the DDS system.
-This is a patch for now, as now only the DDS system handle is using the dynamic types, but in the future dynamic types will be the communication type in all SOSS, so they will be defined in a higher level.

-To have a guide on how dynamic types are defined in YAML files, please refer to eProsima’s dtparser documentation.
+To have a guide on how dynamic types are defined in YAML files, see the [YAML dynamic types] section.

 The dynamic types standard does not allow certain characters in its names.
 For this reason, if a type defined in the topics section of the configuration file has in its name a `/`, the dds system handle will map that character into two underscores.
 That's why the type inside the dynamic types map is std_msgs__String, while the type inside the topics section is std_msgs/String.
 This is something important to notice when connecting to ROS2, because in ROS2 most of the types have a `/` in their names.
 Also, notice that in DDS the type will be published with two underscores.